 Senior unsecured notes.
 On January 20, 2011 and October 19, 2011, Laredo Petroleum, Inc. completed the offerings of \$350 million aggregate principal amount and \$200 million aggregate principal amount, respectively, of 91/2% senior unsecured notes due 2019.
 The 2019 senior unsecured notes will mature on February 15, 2019 and bear an interest rate of 91/2% per annum, payable semi-annually, in cash in arrears on February 15 and August 15 of each year.
 The 2019 senior unsecured notes are fully and unconditionally guaranteed, jointly and severally, on a senior unsecured basis by Laredo Petroleum Holdings, Inc. and its subsidiaries (other than Laredo Petroleum, Inc.) (collectively, the "guarantors").
 The 2019 senior unsecured notes were issued under and are governed by an indenture dated January 20, 2011, among Laredo Petroleum, Inc., Wells Fargo Bank, National Association, as trustee, and the guarantors (the "2011 indenture").
-The 2011 indenture contains customary terms, events of default and covenants relating to, among other things, the incurrence of debt, the payment of dividends or similar restricted payments, entering into transactions with affiliates and limitations on asset sales.
+The 2011 indentures, entering into transactions with affiliates and limitations on asset sales.
 Indebtedness under the 2019 senior unsecured notes may be accelerated in certain circumstances upon an event of default as set forth in the 2011 indenture.